Table of Contents Show

 A walking tour through the lane of water makes you feel alive, a place that brings you immense joy and happiness.

-5. What to do in Portland: Visit the Portland living room
+5. Visit the Portland living room

 Locals know Pioneer Courthouse Square as Portland’s living room.
 It is located downtown and possesses around 40,000 square meters.
 It offers many good features and places to sit and relax with some good friends.
 This location is like the beating heart of downtown Portland.